JJIN-JU/ADMET/ADMET/README.md

 # ADMET Prediction Model

-This code for building and training an ADMET prediction model based on molecular graph neural networks.
+This directory contains code for building and training an ADMET prediction model based on molecular graph neural networks.

 ## Overview